All Episodes

 It was assumed that all Americans were with us.

-This was after 9-1-1, Ted.
+This was after 9-1-1, Ted!

-It was not after we went into Iraq and all the Abu Grab pictures surfaced.
+It was not after we went into Iraq and all the Abu grab pictures surfaced.

 It was after 9-11, and you say you couldn't, you hadn't made up your mind.

-Uh, nor did any American think that he other than other than you.
+The president wasn't addressing his comments to Americans, nor did any American think that he other than you.

-Now this is a fascinating story to me.
+Now, this is a fascinating story to me.

-This the headline alone, school district teaches students to fight back.
+The headline alone, school district teaches students to fight back.

 Officials say that critical incident response training for teachers and students instructs them to disrupt attackers by barraging them with classroom supplies instead of just sitting there and getting shot so they don't offend anybody.

-Now, see, what why is this even necessary?
+Now, see, why is this even necessary?

 We have to teach people to use their own innate instinctive protection urges.